ms0/crypto/README.md

 # crypto
 Crypto-related python routines, for exposition, not performance

-Dependency: rational.py from pymath repository (for computing constants in SHA2.py)
+Dependencies: rational.py and ffield.py from pymath repository (for computing constants in SHA2.py, for various uses in rsa.py)

+rsa.py contains code for creating and using RSA key pairs

 SHA2.py contains code for algorithms described in NIST.FIPS.180-4